 Couldn’t attend a live webinar from a past training season or have a conflict with an upcoming webinar?
 Now you don’t have to miss a thing!
 When you purchase a recorded webinar on CD, you will receive the video and audio portion of the training as it was conducted and all webinar materials in PDF format.
-Please note that we do not provide MCLE credits for our recorded webinars.

 This webinar will cover the latest and most up-to-date information on DACA eligibility and the request process, including tips and practice pointers for documenting an approvable DACA request, red flags to watch out for, issues that are receiving Requests for Further Evidence (RFEs), and more.